surahj/alx-low_level_programming/0x00-hello_world/README.md

 - How to find the right header to include in your source code when using a standard library function
 - How does the main function influence the return value of the program

+## TASK

-## 0. Write a script that runs a C file through the preprocessor and save the result into another file.
+### 0. Write a script that runs a C file through the preprocessor and save the result into another file.
 The C file name will be saved in the variable $CFILE The output should be saved in the file c
 - File: 0-preprocessor